PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-11 09:06:05
+Last updated: 2024-04-11 09:06:38
-Random Quote: Heroes are not born, they're forged in darkness.
-Shaped in battle.
-Defined by sacrifice. - The Watcher
+Random Quote: "Cap'n Cook?"
+That's not you?
+Like I said, no one is looking for you. - Walter White